-Another study/survey, another demonstration of just how out of touch great gobs of parents are when it comes to their child’s chances of securing an athletic scholarship for college.
+Another study/survey, another demonstration of just how out of touch most parents are when it comes to their child’s chances of securing an athletic scholarship for college.

 How out of touch?
-In this latest research into the financial habits of youth sport parents, TD Ameritrade discovered a staggering number of ways that parents are sacrificing their existing and future finances to fund their kids’ sporting activities.
+In the latest wakeup call (assuming anyone is listening), TD Ameritrade revealed the staggering number of ways parents are sacrificing their financial future to fund their kids’ sporting activities.
 Examples include:

 - 27% of parents (especially dads) spend $500+ per month on youth sports